 For a given receiver (or group of receivers always reached through a common transmit antenna pattern and transmit power) and a given 2.16 GHz channel, this attribute specifies the minimum number of active contiguous or non-contiguous time units (specified by another MIB variable) inside a sliding window of a given duration (specified by another MIB variable) that would require the STA to transmit DMG STA Directional Transmit Activity Report frames using that antenna pattern and 2.16 GHz channel.

-An active time unit is an interval of a given duration during which the STA has been in transmit mode to transmit at least one PPDU other than a PPDU that contains only DMG STA Directional Transmit Activity Report frames."
+."

 DEFVAL { 10 }